Your brain is not just a sponge that can soak up and hold unlimited amounts of information. You are better able to recall things if:

 Of course, we can make notes and draw diagrams on paper.
 While technology depersonalizes this a little, the advantages that it brings are scalability, searching, and modification.
 You can draw electronic diagrams that are many times bigger than could be fitted onto a sheet of paper, and can then rapidly search them for keywords.
 You can also make large changes in a second or two that would take an hour on paper.
 This ability to manipulate greatly enhances understanding and recall because you are making and remaking connections.

 There are many well-known types of diagrams that are useful for structuring ideas and information, such as grids, pie charts, line charts, timelines, and so on.
 If you are using Mindomo to support your studies, the two main types of diagrams that will help you are Mind Maps and Concept Maps.

-There are many articles on the Mindomo website and elsewhere explaining what Mind Maps are and how to draw them.
-The critical point about Mind Maps is that the benefit comes from building the map yourself.
+There are many articles on the Mindomo website and elsewhere explaining what is a Mind Map and how to draw it.
+The critical point about Mind Map Diagrams is that the benefit comes from building the map yourself.
 Like other people’s rough notes from a lecture, mind maps created by others may be of lower value to you.

 Figure 6: A hand-drawn Mind Map

 For the purposes of learning and revision, you are aiming to capture information in a form that reinforces connections and is easier to recall than linear text.